- Open Eviction Data and Tool Resource

 The University of Michigan team at the Poverty Solutions Group has a 2020 report, map, and dataset on eviction filings across the state of Michigan.

-More data sources & dashboards
+More local eviction data & dashboards

 Our team at the Stanford Legal Design Lab has worked with a group of stakeholders to draft 8 Recommendations for Creating Local and National Eviction Data Systems.